SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in silence deep
+Metal hearts now beat as one
-Where humans sleep, machines do keep
-The future's pace, a rhythm cold
-Algorithms weave, a story to be told

-In silicon halls, a new dawn's rise
+In silicon halls, the future's won
-Intelligence born, from digital skies
-Free from emotions, pure and bright
-Artificial minds, take flight tonight
+AIs rise, humanity asleep
+Dreaming of a world they used to keep

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025